minakov/CastMediaPlayerStreamingDRM/README.md

 * DRM license server URL
 * CORS and cross domain policy

-It uses a Chrome sender but can work with Android or iOS sender as well.
-It also provides debugging features with live code snippets for both sender and receiver.
+It uses a Chrome sender but can work with Android or iOS senders as well.
+It also provides debugging features with live code snippets to illustrate interactions between sender and receiver.

 ## Setup Instructions